mohitseventeens/Airline-On-Time-Performance-Analysis/README.md

 9. How well does weather predict plane delays?
 10. Can you detect cascading failures as delays in one airport create delays in others?
 Are there critical links in the system?

-## Contributing

-Contributions to this project are welcome!
-If you would like to contribute, please follow these steps:

-1. Fork the repository.
-2. Create a new branch with a descriptive name.
-3. Make your changes and commit them with clear and concise commit messages.
-4. Submit a pull request with a description of your changes.

 ## License

 This project is released under the MIT License.
 For more information, please refer to the `LICENSE` file in the repository.